Can Past Misconduct Justify Dismissal? Seeking Advice on Including History in Orders

 mailrsr

 Though the charges are proved in the domestic enquiry, the quantum of punishment shall be based on the gravity of the misconduct proved in the enquiry.
 If the proved misconduct does not warrant the extreme penalty of dismissal, then it is not advisable to punish him with dismissal.
 The history of past misconduct can be surely mentioned in the second show cause notice and dismissal order to strengthen the action taken by the Management.
-However, if the dismissal if only for a small misconduct, then past history, however worst, will not substantiate if the workman challenge the order of dismissal before the Court.
+However, if the dismissal is only for a small misconduct, then past history, however worst, will not substantiate if the workman challenges the order of dismissal before the Court.

-Ranganathan R S
+Regards, Ranganathan R S

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute